CatholicVote.org: History

-Domain name

 The CatholicVote.org domain name was first used by the Catholic Alliance in early 2000.
-The Catholic Alliance was a grassroots group of Americans who agreed with the platform of the fundamentalist evangelical Protestant Christian Coalition but wished to widen the Coalition's scope to include Catholics.
-The Catholic Alliance, formed in 1995, held the website until mid-2002.
-The next owner of the domain name was Larry Cirignano, founder of Catholic Vote, later called Catholic Citizenship.
-He used the domain for six years until mid-2008.
-The Fidelis Center began operating the domain in October 2008, initially redirecting it to CatholicVote.com.
-The first published articles linked on the site included ones by co-founders Brian Burch and Joshua Mercer.
-The Fidelis Center subsequently sold the domain to Fidelis, a related, but independent 501(c)4 organization which operates the domain today.
+The Catholic Alliance was a group of Americans who agreed with the platform of the fundamentalist evangelical Protestant Christian Coalition but wished to widen the Coalition's scope to include Catholics.
+In mid-2002, Larry Cirignano obtained the domain name.
+Cirignano was the founder of Catholic Vote, later called Catholic Citizenship.
+In October 2008, the domain name was obtained by the Fidelis Center for Law and Policy, a non-profit organisation.
+The first published articles on the site included ones by co-founders Brian Burch and Joshua Mercer.
+The Fidelis Center subsequently sold the domain to Fidelis, a related, but independent 501(c)4 organization.

 Activism

 Marriage and sexuality

 On June 25, 2015, one day before same-sex marriage became legal everywhere in the United States, CatholicVote.org uploaded a video onto YouTube called "Not Alone".
 The video features Catholic people who oppose same-sex marriage defending this belief, saying that people should not hate or dislike those who oppose same-sex marriage.
-It quickly received a minimum of a million views on YouTube, where it received a massive backlash due to the video's message.
-On YouTube, "Not Alone" both received many more dislikes than likes.
+It quickly received a million views on YouTube, where it received a massive backlash due to the video's message.
+On YouTube, "Not Alone" received many more dislikes than likes.
 Parodies of the video appeared very quickly.
 According to Catholic News Agency, many websites condemned the video, calling the participants "bigots" or "anti-gay".
 CatholicVote.org president Brian Burch said "literally tens of thousands of people are emailing, saying: 'thank you for speaking up for me.
 I don't agree with the Supreme Court decision, but I don't hate anyone.'"

 In June 2022, CatholicVote.org urged parents to check out any LGBT-themed books from their local libraries so that no children would be able to see them.